JacquesCarette/Drasil/wiki/What-If.md

 concept (i.e. a human-level explanation and a rendering of the executable part as code) is a huge problem; if these are always seen as an integral whole, then the synchronization problem disappears.
-4. There is power in usual the 'right language' for any given job at hand.
+4. There is power in using the 'right language' for any given job at hand.

 It's important to note that these ideas can't be seen as direct descendants of literate programming: they weave in ideas from other sources too!